SkSL Shader

 Beta Feature.
 To enable, check Show Beta Features in Preferences.

 SkSL ("Skia Shading Language") is a variant of GLSL which is used as Skia's internal shading language.
-With some minor modifications, GLSL code from sites like https://www.shadertoy.com/ can be converted for use in Cavalry.
+With some minor modifications, GLSL code from sites like https://www.shadertoy.com/arrow-up-right can be converted for use in Cavalry.

 UI